gallantries/video-library/docs/events/smorgasbord2/recording.md

    --- | ---
    ![green text on black background console with tiny font](./bad-console.png) | ![zoomed in screenshot of a console with high contrast black and white content](./good-console.png)

-2. Clearly call out what you're doing, especially on the first occurrence
+2. (Especially for introductory videos!)
+Clearly call out what you're doing, especially on the first occurrence

    Bad | Good
    --- | ---